syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Types.md

 If [ArrangeByIndex]() is set to true, then the items in the category axis will be arranged according to their index values.

-If [ArrangeByIndex]() is set to false, then the items in the category axis will be arranged according to their values.By default, [ArrangeByIndex]() is true.
+If [ArrangeByIndex]() is set to false, then the items in the category axis will be arranged according to their values.
+By default, [ArrangeByIndex]() is true.

 The following code illustrates how to define the property [ArrangeByIndex]() in chart.